ansible-community/community-website/README.md

 ## Contacting the maintainers

-The Website Working group can be found in [TBD](#channel-name-here) on Matrix (IRC name here).
+The Website Working group can be found in [TBD](#channel-name-here) on Matrix or (IRC name here).
 Alternatively, a GitHub issue is also acceptable for asking questions.

 ## Using this repository